dstar4138/emp_draft/docs/AttachmentAPI.md

                         pargs=("param1", variable),
                         help="Does something else")

-The two parameters given in pargs will be used in the function doOtherThing as the first two parameters (eg. one, two).
-Anything given by the user will be in *args.
+The two parameters given in `pargs` will be used in the function `doOtherThing` as the first two parameters (eg. `one`, `two`).
+Anything given by the user will be in `*args`.
 (Which by the way is a tuple if you haven't seen that syntax.)

-The fourth parameter to Command, 'help', is a short string that describes what the command does.
+The fourth parameter to Command, `help`, is a short string that describes what the command does.
 It is what gets displayed when EMP is asked for a complete help menu.